 Exhibit 8.8 shows a control chart for the data obtained from the pain clinic.
 The control limit was derived from data on day 1 and used to examine data from day 2 (recall that different physicians practice in the clinic on these two days).
 As can be seen on day 1, there were three complaints, but the number of consecutive complaints did not exceed the UCL.
 Therefore, these do not suggest a departure from the normal pattern at this clinic.
 On day 2, there were fewer visits, but the frequency of complaints increased.
 The probability of a complaint on day 1 was 3 out of 23 visits (13 percent); on day 2, it increased to 4 complaints in 11 visits (36 percent).
 Exhibit 8.8 shows that the pattern of complaints during day 2 exceeded the control limit set from data on day 1.
 Something was worse on the second day.
 Despite the small number of visits surveyed, the results are quite informative and show one instance in which there were two consecutive complaints.
 This was on the second day and at end of the day.
 This may suggest that more attention should be paid to satisfaction with care on this day or the situation at the end of the day.

-[INSERT EXHIBIT]
+[INSERT EXHIBIT; make upper line dashed and label “UCL”; render axis labels in rom, not bold; eliminate gray background (make transparent)]

 Exhibit 8.8 Consecutive Complaints of Satisfied Patients in the Pain Clinic